nio-blocks/tcp_sockets/README.md

 TCPStreamer
 ===========

 This block binds a streaming TCP Server socket on the selected IP address and port.
 Spawns thread to listen for new remote connections with a backlog queue of 1.
+Does not send responses to remote clients.

 Properties
 --------------